 How to declutter your kitchen with the KonMari method

-Here are my nine tips for decluttering your kitchen with the KonMari Method!
+Here are the top nine tips for decluttering your kitchen with the KonMari Method!

 1. Clean your kitchen before you KonMari

-Here is what my kitchen looked like before; cluttered, but clean!
+Here is what my kitchen looked like before I started — cluttered, but clean!

 2. Have boxes ready to help sort your clutter

-It really helps streamline the process if you have boxes ready to collect the clutter as you discard it.
+You can streamline the entire KonMari process by having boxes ready to collect the clutter as you discard it.

 Items that are in good condition and highly desirable (read: antique glasses, vintage Pyrex, anything high-end (think West Elm), etc) can be sold on eBay, Facebook Marketplace, or Craigslist — even if the condition is not perfect!